 In addition to producing long form television content, Big Chief was also instrumental in the launching and branding of a variety of cable networks including HGTV, Fine Living, DiY, Travel Channel, Metro Channel and TV One.
 As Big Chief's senior executive producer, Whritner oversaw high-end marketing campaigns for major broadcast and cable network clients including ABC, CBS, NBC, HBO, MTV Networks, Showtime Networks, Discovery Communications, History Channel, Court TV, HGTV and Rainbow Media, plus television studios such as King World, Paramount Television, Buena Vista Television, Fox Television, Warner Brothers Television and Proctor & Gamble Productions.
 Most recently, Whritner was the executive producer for ABC's new on-air campaign for "Good Morning America."

 Prior to Big Chief, Whritner was one of television's leading marketing and promotion executives.
 He served as Vice President of Creative Services and On-Air Promotion at Food Network where he spearheaded the network's complete corporate re-design and on- and off-air looks, while packaging and promoting hit shows such as "Emeril Live."
-Before Food, he was instrumental in the launching of United Paramount Network (UPN), serving as Creative Director and the executive in charge of on-air promotion for UPN's flagship station, UPN 9 in New York.
-Prior to his tenure at UPN, Whritner served as Senior Producer at A&E Networks.
+Before Food, Whritner was instrumental in the launching of United Paramount Network (UPN), serving as Creative Director and the executive in charge of on-air promotion for UPN's flagship affiliate, UPN 9 in New York.
+Prior to his tenure at UPN, Whritner served as Senior Producer at A&E Networks for six years.

 Whritner is also credited for creating and producing the syndicated interstitial series "Hollywood After Dark," in addition to producing "Today in Music History," which was distributed internationally and is widely considered to be the most successful syndicated interstitial series in TV history.

 Whritner attended Rhode Island School of Design (RISD) from 1978-1980 and received a Bachelor of Fine Arts Degree in Film and Television from New York University in 1982.
 Immediately following NYU, Whritner was tapped for the legendary CBS Executive Programming Internship at CBS, Inc., after which he landed his first paid job in the entertainment industry helping to make the Statue of Liberty disappear for the prime time CBS special "The Magic of David Copperfield."
-Since then and throughout his career Whritner's work has been recognized with many of the industry's top awards including nine Telly Awards, eight PROMAX Gold Medallion and Silver Awards, a New York Festivals World Medal, multiple honors from CTAM, BDA, PMAA, Mobius, International Monitor Awards, plus a New York Emmy Award and the prestigious World Class Award, PROMAX's highest honor.
+Since then and throughout his career Whritner's work has been recognized with many of the industry's top honors including an Emmy Award, nine Telly Awards, eight Promax Gold Medallion and Silver Awards, multiple honors from CTAM, BDA, PMAA, Mobius, International Monitor Awards, Creative World Awards, Page International Screenwriting Awards, the Slamdance Screenplay Competition, plus a New York Festivals World Medal and the prestigious World Class Award, Promax's highest honor.

-Whritner lives in Northern Bergen County, New Jersey with his wife, Karen, an Emmy-winning sports producer, and his college-bound son, Jake.
+Whritner lives in Bergen County, New Jersey with his multiple Emmy Award-winning wife, Karen, Director of Studio Operations for the MLB Network, and his son, Jake.

 Tim Miller founded Big Chief, Inc, in 1996 after an impressive two-decade career in network broadcast and cable television.
 In addition to Big Chief, Miller was founder and president of Tim Miller Entertainment (TMe), a premiere television on-air promotion and marketing company; Sideshow Post, a state-of-the-art post-production company; and Hocus Pocus Design, a broadcast television design and branding boutique.
 For a decade, Miller's companies were the top in their field in the areas of entertainment marketing, creative development and design, working with such clients as NBC, ABC, CBS, HBO, Showtime Networks, Discovery Networks, Scripps Networks, MTV, VH1, Comedy Central, A&E, History Channel, CNN, HGTV, Hallmark Channel, BMG, RCA Records, Time Warner and Comcast.
 Miller and his associated companies were also instrumental in providing strategic, creative and marketing direction in the launch of such networks as CNBC, MSNBC, ESPN2, HGTV, Fine Living, the Discovery Digital Networks and TV One.